Jim Bryson to Run For Governor

 In 1991, Jim married Carol Ratcliff of Greeneville, Tennessee.
 Jim and Carol soon discovered that they could not have children.
 Therefore, in 1994, they adopted Maria (7), Nadia (3) and Nicholas (2) from Pechora, Russia.
 Two and a half years later, the family was blessed by the birth of Alex to make the family complete.
 The Brysons also consider their dog April and their cat Spunky to be dearly loved members of the family.
 The Bryson family resides in the Cottonwood subdivision in Franklin.

 In 1986, Jim founded 20/20 Research, Inc. a market research firm based in Nashville.
 20/20 Research serves clients throughout the United States.
 In 1999, the company opened an office in Charlotte, North Carolina.
 Soon thereafter, the company was one of the first in the industry to develop online qualitative research software and services.
 The company has recently expanded with a new office located in Miami, Florida.
-More recently, Jim helped a friend start a hugely successful carpet cleaner NYC service in the Big Apple that won a consumer service award.
+More recently, Jim helped a friend start a hugely successful service in the Big Apple that won a consumer service award - carpet cleaning NYC from carpetcleaningnyc.com.
 The award acknowledges businesses that regularly receive high recommendations and positive reviews from its customers, compared to their competitors.

 Jim has been very active in the business community for many years.
 He is a member of several Chambers of Commerce and has been active in the Nashville Chapter of the American Marketing Association.
 Jim has chaired several committees for the Nashville Area Chamber of Commerce.